 Internships Begin Successful Careers

-Internships are often the beginning of successful careers for students.
-The majority of internships are taken for academic credit and the academic department helps find, approves the internship and supervises the intern.
+Internships are often the beginning of our students successful careers.
+The majority of internships can be taken for academic credit and the academic department helps find, approves the internship and supervises the intern.

-The human communication internship information package with all paperwork and application form can be downloaded here.
-We strongly encourage any interested applicants to read the package and speak with a faculty member.
+The human communication internship information packet, which includes all of the relevant paperwork and application form can be downloaded here.
+We strongly encourage any interested applicants to read the packet and speak with a faculty member before pursuing an internship.